Share House Disputes

 Disagreements are a part of human relationships and will occur from time to time in a share house.
 Disputes can be minimised when housemates make clear arrangements about issues such as rent, utility payments, chores, guests and other issues that are likely to arise when sharing a house or apartment.

 For tips on creating a harmonious share house, have a look at the TUV's leaflet 'Keeping the 'mates' in housemates'.

 If you need assistance to settle a dispute in your share house, it may be useful to get some advice or mediation.
-Make an appointment to talk to one of our Student Housing Advisers or contact the Dispute Settlement Centre of Victoria.
+Contact the Dispute Settlement Centre of Victoria for assistance with mediation.